GSA/digitalgov.gov/content/posts/2014-12-08-2nd-u-s-public-participation-playbook-draft-responds-to-public-contributions.md

 ---
+url: /2014/12/08/2nd-u-s-public-participation-playbook-draft-responds-to-public-contributions/
 date: 2014-12-08 6:14:07 -0400
-title: '2nd U.S. Public Participation Playbook Draft Responds to Public Contributions'
+title: 2nd U.S. Public Participation Playbook Draft Responds to Public Contributions
 summary: ' The new&nbsp;second draft of the U.S. Public Participation Playbook incorporates changes that were proposed from nearly 100 suggestions submitted after the first week of public comment, with more improvements to&nbsp;come.
 We still need your contributions for'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Social Media
 tag: